KindOfGod/CSharp_Softwaredevelopment/course/CSharp_Beginner/chapters/chapter1.md

     }
 }
 ```
-Programming consists of writing instructions for the computer to execute.
+Programming consists of writing instructions for the program to execute.
 The `Main` method is the entry point of a C# program.
 When you run a C# program from the command line, the `Main` method is the first method that gets executed.

 For now, you can ignore the `using System;` and `class Program` lines.
 We'll explain them in more detail later.
 The important part is the `Main` method, which is where you'll write your code.